sc2hool8win/gcd/README.md

     $ pwd
     /repo
     $ gcd hierC        #Unique DIR name.
-    $ gcd L            #Unique directory header character.For example,Leve,Lev,or L may be used.
+    $ gcd L            #Unique directory header character.
+Even if it is not LevelC, judged by L.
     ```
     ![Demo-gcd](sample/doc/gcd.gif)
     - In this way, you can move smartly without entering your PATH.